HibaROMANE/HibaROMANE/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm Hiba ROMANE, an enthusiastic and dedicated engineering student with a passion for Data Science and Machine Learning.
-Currently pursuing my degree at the National School of Applied Sciences in Khouribga, Morocco.
+Currently pursuing my degree at the National School of Applied Sciences in Khouribga , Morocco.

 ## 🔍 What I'm Into